 Frequency and Duration of Massage Sessions

-To achieve ideal results with scar massage, you’ll need to take into account both the frequency and duration of your sessions.
+To achieve ideal results with scar massage, you need to consider both the frequency and duration of your sessions.
+More is not always better.
+Short, consistent, comfortable sessions usually work better than aggressive massage.

-Aim for consistent, daily massages lasting about 10 to 15 minutes for the best effect.
+Aim for consistent, daily massages lasting about 5 to 15 minutes, depending on the scar and your comfort level.

-Monitor your progress by observing changes in texture, color, and overall appearance of the scar.
+Monitor your progress by observing changes in texture, color, flexibility, tenderness, and overall appearance of the scar.

 Recommended Massage Frequency

 When it comes to scar massage, consistency is key for achieving ideal results.
-To effectively promote healing and improve the appearance of your scar, you should aim to perform massage sessions regularly.
+To effectively support healing and improve the appearance and feel of your scar, you should aim to perform massage sessions regularly.

-- Be consistent for several weeks to see noticeable improvements.
+- Be consistent for several weeks or months because scar changes are gradual.

-- Adjust frequency based on scar sensitivity and healing progress.
+- Adjust frequency based on scar sensitivity, healing progress, and professional guidance.

 Ideal Session Duration